josh-59/smsh/README.md

 What Rust is to systems programming, `smsh` is intended to be to shells.

-As a shell that is simple to understand, there are three major concepts to be understood:
+As a shell that is easy to understand, there are three major concepts to be understood:
 - Pipelines
 - Expansions
 - Conditionals

+## Pipelines
+Pipelines will behave exactly as expected;